When: November 19, 2021 7:00 am

 Newport, VIC, 3015

 Every year MESS commissions extraordinary Australian artists to create new works for an octaphonic electro-acoustic format.
 The artists work with the incredible MESS collection of instruments to explore new sonic worlds and push their work in new ways.
-This year we are thrilled to be working with Fia Fiell and Erkki Veltheim.
+For Sonorous III we were thrilled to commission Fia Fiell and Erkki Veltheim.
 Two outstanding artists whose distinctive sonic fingerprints are all over the Australian musical landscape in a myriad of forms.
 Come down, pull up a beanbag and take a deep sonic dive into the minds of these wonderful artists.

 ‘Effigy’ is a new work for acoustic violin and electronics composed on MESS’s analogue synthesizers.
 The synthesizers stretch and splinter the violin, reimagining it as a sacrificial object that is gradually immolated during the performance.
 This follows my line of interest in previous works combining the violin, as both a sonic and cultural object, with different forms of electronic prostheses: whether enacting an exorcism or a hallucinatory trance, they aim for some kind of ritual that challenges our perception in terms of the source, location and meaning of the sounds that we hear.
 I like the idea of harnessing the unpredictable, intractable qualities of analogue synthesizers in this work: In the attempt of utilising them to analyse and extend the violin’s sonic qualities, they will resist and retaliate, and in the process reconfigure it and consume it as a caricature of their own making.